Change Management Consulting, Inc.Transforming Businesses Worldwide |

 ► Section 8.
 Measurement, Analysis, and Improvement

-New Requirements and Focus
+ISO 9001:2000 Requirements and Focus

 The processes necessary to determine and meet customer requirements and to create a culture of continuous improvement—are to be planned, resourced, controlled, verified and improved.
 Our clients have always done it this way.
 The revised Standard emphasizes: